-League and Teen Titans.
-For one thing, whereas any team might have a loudmouth jerk, this new X-team had four, in Wolverine, Banshee, Sunfire, and Thunderbird.
-This had the unexpected quality of making sunny good guys Nightcrawler and Colossus feel like the minority party of the group, with Storm's slightly aloof quality a solo act.
 This also gave the cast a problem.
 It had already been decided Banshee and Sunfire would fail the entrance exam.
 But that still left two loudmouths.
 So one had to go.
-I suspect, even if you have never read an X-Book, you can guess which one that was (50-year-old spoiler alert: It was John Proudstar, Thunderbird, and I'm still mad about it, but decades later, he's back!).
-All of this made the X-Men stories feel like they had stakes, like you could lose any character at any moment.
-This gave the book what I think remained its best quality throughout its most successful runs: unpredictability.
-I believe it's not the claws or the healing factor that made people gravitate towards Wolverine in those early issues, although he had immediate star power.
-I think it was, you didn't know when he was going to pop the claws.
-Later, he'd SNIKT over too much sugar in his coffee, but at that time, the danger was...is this guy, this hero, going to kill these people?
+I suspect, even if you have never read an X-Book, you can quess which one that was (50-year-old spoiler alert: It was John Proudstar, Thunderbird, and I'm still mad about it, but decades later, he's All of this made the X-Men stories feel like they had stakes, like you could lose any character at any moment.
+This gave the book what I think remained its best quality throughout its most successful runs: unpre- I believe it's not the claws or the healing factor that made people gravitate towards Wolverine in those early issues, although he had immediate star power.
+I think it was, you didn't know when he was going to pop the Later, he'd SNIKT over too much sugar in his coffee, but at that time, the danger was...is this guy, this hero, going to kill these people?

-Colossus model sheets by our generation's best designer.
-X-Men's Dave Cockrum AROVE Cockrum draws a group of X-Men heads to celebrate issue #100.
+TOP Colossus model sheets by our generation's best designer.
+X-Men's Dave Cockrum ABOVE Cockrum draws a group of X-Men heads to celebrate issue #100